 Rebecca Pearce, Psy.D.

 I work in the arena of relationships.
-This includes difficulty in one's relationship with one’s own:
+This includes the relationship you have with yourself—especially when it’s shaped by experiences such as:

 depression